Robert Fergusson: Memorials

 Fergusson is one of the sixteen Scottish poets and writers depicted on the lower section of the Scott Monument on Princes Street.
 He appears on the right side of the west face, opposite Robert Burns.

 A plaque was erected in his memory in St Giles Cathedral in the 1930s.

 An independent statue outside Canongate Churchyard was unveiled on 17 October 2004, following a competition for a memorial to Fergusson.
 The sculptor was David Annand.

+In 2024, a previously unknown portrait of Fergusson was discovered at Barnbougle Castle.
+It was part of a collection owned by the 5th Earl of Rosebery.
+According to research carried out by Professor Gerard Carruthers, the portrait might have been the work by James Cummyng, a fellow Cape Club member.

 Overview and influence

 Fergusson's literary output was both urban and pastoral in equal degree.
 He was often an effective satirist and generally nationalist in themes and outlook.
 Although small, his canon stands as an important artistic and linguistic bridge between the generation of Allan Ramsay (1686–1758) and most later writers in Scots.
 His bilingual career was the acknowledged inspiration for the career of Robert Burns.
 Many leading makars of the twentieth century, such as Robert Garioch or Sydney Goodsir Smith, similarly recognised his importance.
 More widely, however, his legacy has tended to be unjustly neglected.

 Many works by Burns either echo or are directly modelled on works by Fergusson.
 For example, "Leith Races" unquestionably supplied the model for Burns' "Holy Fair".
 "On seeing a Butterfly in the Street" has reflections in it which strikingly correspond with "To a Mouse".
 Comparisons, such as between Fergusson's "The Farmer's Ingle" and Burns' "The Cotter's Saturday Night", often demonstrate the creative complexity of the influence.

 Fergusson's life also had one important non-literary influence.
 The brutal circumstances of the poet's death prompted one of his visitors in Darien House, the young doctor Andrew Duncan (1744–1828), to pioneer better institutional practices for the treatment of mental health problems through the creation of what is today the Royal Edinburgh Hospital.

+Fergusson is credited with the first printed use of the phrase shank's nag to refer to walking, later also used in colloquial or humorous forms as Shank's mare or Shank's pony.